rviannaoliveira/DynamicView/README.md

 https://github.com/vivchar/RendererRecyclerViewAdapter

-https://github.com/GustavoHSSantorio/ (I worked on in the initial solution)
+https://github.com/GustavoHSSantorio (We worked in the initial solution)

 Thanks to these repositories that made me think of new ideas to generate a new library version